-Individuals wanting to work in a new Projects environment but pursue a career in Engineering should, in the first instance, apply via one of the Engineering disciplines and express a preference for a career in Upstream Projects on their applications.
+If you’re looking to work in a new projects environment but pursue a career in engineering, you should, in the first instance, apply via one of the engineering disciplines and express a preference for a career in Upstream projects on your application.

-When you first join BP as a new graduate hire, you will be allocated to one of the Projects disciplines and enrolled into our Challenge Programme for Projects.
+When you first join BP as a graduate, you will be allocated to one of the projects disciplines and enrolled into our Challenge Programme for projects.
 This has been carefully designed specifically to meet the needs of the GPO project disciplines and provides a common foundation in understanding and experiencing major project delivery in BP, and is the first part of a long-term investment in your professional development.
 Projects Challengers will be an integral part of the team and will actively contribute to the project.
 During the programme, personal mentoring, in-house and external training courses, technical supervision, regular performance evaluation, coupled with a variety of hands-on roles, will prepare you for a far-reaching and rewarding career with BP.

 By choosing one of these career paths, you could become one our next generation of project leaders.
-On completion of the Projects Challenge programme, you can expect to take on a position of increased responsibility on more complex projects and continue your development in your chosen discipline.
+On completion of the projects Challenge Programme, you can expect to take on a position of increased responsibility on more complex projects and continue your development in your chosen discipline.
 Longer term, you could progress into a management role in projects, or become a subject matter expert.
-You will also be supported to gain professional accreditation through a body such as the Project Management Institute, which will recognise your professional competence and experience.
+We’re committed to your development and success, so you will also be supported to gain professional accreditation through a body such as the Project Management Institute, which will recognize your professional competence and experience.